huggingface/optimum-benchmark/examples/running-llamas/README.md

-# Optimum-Benchmark x LLaMAs x BnB & GPTQ
+# Optimum-Benchmark x LLaMAs x GPTQ

 A set of benchmarks on Meta's LLaMA2's inference.